 - 1 life science, 1 physical science and 1 earth/space science (one of these must have a lab)

 - 3 of the following: US History, economics, government, world geography or world civilization

 - ½ unit of physical education

 - 1 unit of history and appreciation of visual/performing arts

 - 5 electives

-- For students who graduated from high school in 2004 or later, two units of one foreign
+- For students who graduated from high school in 2004 or later, two units of one foreign language.

 Note: Kentucky residents under the age of 21 must complete the state-mandated pre-college curriculum.
 All other applicants must complete a comparable college-preparatory curriculum.